paulkienitz/SPARE/future-notes.md

 a fourth supportLevel based on fetch.
 We could drop level 3 as an evolutionary dead end, and drop level 1 as obsolete, so almost all browsers will be either level 2 or level 4.
-But upon exploring this, I find that fetch may not actually add anything better than what we already have in level 2 support; maybe the safe way forward is to ignore fetch and keep using XmlHTTPRequest, unless it starts being phased out.
+But upon exploring this, I find that fetch may not actually add anything better than what we already have in level 2 support, and it's clear that the fetch API is not done evolving.
+I'm increasingly coming to the view that the safe way forward for now is to ignore fetch and keep using XMLHttpRequest, unless it starts being phased out.

-Also, an alternate entry point that returns a promise instead of taking callbacks would be good to have.
+Another thing I see as of 2018 is that we want an alternate entry point that returns a promise instead of taking callbacks.
 Make sure it works with "await".

 I definitely want to deprecate the transtionalContentID feature.